 6530 1/2 Almeda RoadBetween South MacGregor & Holcombe Blvd.Houston, TX77021

-National Public Lands Day is the nation's largest single day volunteer effort to improve and enhance the public lands Americans enjoy.
-NPLD builds partnerships based upon mutual interests between the public sector and the local community.
-This year Hermann Park Conservancy will be working with volunteers to restore a local "treasured landscape", a forested ecosystem at Bayou Parkland.
+September marks a time when many volunteers join together to help improve and enhance public lands.
+Hermann Park Conservancy will be working with volunteers to restore a local "treasured landscape", a forested ecosystem at Bayou Parkland on Saturday, September 29, 2018.
 Activities: invasive species removal.
 Invasive species (plants) will be marked; participants will receive identification instructions.
 Using hand saws or loppers, volunteers will cut invasive shrubs 3 feet above ground, and scar the trunk.
 Unwanted debris/plant matter will be piled in specific locations to be hauled off.
 Bayou Parkland, a unique environment and natural area offers a peaceful respite from the more heavily trafficked areas of the main park.
 The area provides for migration and natural habitat regeneration for wildlife.
 Materials to be used: gloves, leaf rakes, shovels, small hand saws, and loppers.
 Limited equipment provided; participants encouraged to bring their own.
 Ice water provided, participants should bring their own individual water bottles and snacks.
 What to wear: appropriate outdoor clothing, long pants, high socks, sleeved shirts, closed toe shoes or work/hiking boots.
 Sunscreen and insect repellent is recommended.
 Parking: Limited parking Lot P on Almeda Drive, participants are encouraged to use metro and carpool.
 RSVP by Sept.
-20 th.
+26 th.
 Please request a volunteer registration form and return it to Diane Kerr, Director of Volunteer Programs at firstname.lastname@example.org